tidyverse/readxl/revdep/problems.md

 ## In both

-*   checking package dependencies ...
-ERROR
+*   checking dependencies in R code ...
+NOTE
     ```
-    Package required but not available: ‘igraph’
+    Unexported objects imported by ':::' calls:

-    See section ‘The DESCRIPTION file’ in the ‘Writing R Extensions’
+      ‘dexter:::get_resp_data’ ‘dexter:::qcolors’
-    manual.
+      See the note in ?`:::` about the use of this operator.
     ```

 # DLMtool